 If you’re fishing extremely small flies, you’ll want to use a magnetic box.
 You can separate your flies exactly how you need and not have to worry about them overlapping or falling to the bottom of your box.

-Any large fly can take up too much room so stick with your small midges and dries.
-These are a bit newer in the world of fly boxes, but they are well worth it for a smaller stream box.
+Any large fly can take up too much room, so stick with your small midges and dries.
+Magnetic boxes are a newer style choice fly box, but they are well worth it for smaller streamer flies.

 Compartment Fly Boxes

-Some anglers swear off compartment fly boxes because you can’t make sure your flies stay in the same place at all times.
-A compartment fly box often has 10 compartments that have small covers over them so your flies don’t fall out when you open it fully.
+Some anglers prefer compartment fly boxes because your flies stay in the same place at all times.
+A compartment fly box often has ten compartments that have small covers over them so your flies don’t fall out when you open it fully.

-If you are going to use one of these boxes, make sure you place your dry flies in it.
+If you plan to use one of these boxes, I recommend keeping your dry flies in it.
 Dry flies aren’t going to crush one another since they’re so light.

-Any other type of fly is going to be too heavy and have the opportunity to crush the hackles on dry flies.
+Any other type of fly will be too heavy and have the opportunity to crush the hackles on dry flies.

-Tip: Magnetic boxes are more suited for holding smaller size flies.
+Tip: Magnetic boxes are more suited for holding smaller-sized flies.

 Recommendations For Each Fly Box Type